Jump directly to content

 UNLOCK

 Every year, 15 million tonnes of meat are produced in Europe, which annually creates 3.6 million tonnes of waste feathers.
 Only 25% of these feathers are collected and refined.
-In line with the EU's bioeconomy strategy, the UNLOCK project is working to evaluate this waste stream and design a new economically and sustainable value chain.
+In line with the EU's bioeconomy strategy, the UNLOCK project has been working to evaluate this waste stream and design a new economically and sustainable value chain.

 BIOMAC